 About

 Jen’s research explores the intersections of literacy, creativity, and technology in order to advance social change and build more sustainable futures.
 As a university teacher educator, she examines how teachers can leverage innovative technologies to cultivate young peoples’ digital and critical literacies.
-Her work has appeared in journals such as the Journal of Literacy Research, Journal of Adolescent and Adult Literacy, English Teaching: Practice and Critique, Literacy, Teaching Education, E-Learning and Digital Media, and Learning, Media, and Technology.
 Jen has also published a co-authored book, Conducting Qualitative Research of Learning in Online Spaces.

 Jen received the 2025 Divergent Award for Excellence in Literacy in Digital Age Research.
 She also received the 2016 Teacher Educator of the Year Award from the Australian Teacher Education Association, the 2023 Teaching Leadership Award from the Faculty of Arts and Social Sciences, and the Faculty's 2013 and 2017 Excellence in Teaching Awards.